BrianQMclaren/real-estate/README.md

 # Real-Estate-App

 A web app built with react, jest, flow, and webpack.
 Ideally users can search for homes in there area.
-Still in development...

 ### Inspiration